Onset of universality in the dynamical mixing of a pure state: Spectral statistics

 In equation~(\ref{eq:WD}), $s=\Delta_{i}/\langle \Delta\rangle$ being $\langle\Delta\rangle$ the mean level spacing.
 On the other hand, the long-range level correlations are characterized through the level number variance, or the variance of the number of unfolded eigenvalues in an interval of length $\ell$, namely

 where $\gamma \approx 0.577\dots$ is the Euler constant.
 In order to separate the universal from the non-universal behavior in the spectral density, we first perform the unfolding procedure that yields to a spectral level density in which the mean level spacing is equal to unity~\cite{Mehta2004}.
-Here, the unfolding is done by employing a seventh degree polynomial.
+Here, the unfolding procedure is performed by considering the portion of the spectrum to be unfolded in an ordered sequence $\{\lambda_{i}\}$ and then the staircase function $\eta(\lambda)=\sum_{i}\Theta(\lambda - \lambda_{i})$ is fitted by a seventh-degree polynomial function $\bar{\eta}(\lambda)$.
+Thus the unfolded spectrum is given by~\cite{Guhr1998} $\{\bar{\eta}(\lambda_{i})\}$ and the fitting is performed via the least squares method. $\Theta(x)$ denotes the Heaviside function.

-In Figure~\ref{fig:RMTfig} (c), we show the nearest-neighbor level spacing distribution, $P(s)$, of the mixed state for a system size $N=2^{10}$, for small (red-squares), intermediate (green-circles), and large times (blue-triangles): $Nt = 0.01$, $Nt=1$, and $Nt = 10$, respectively.
+In figure~\ref{fig:RMTfig} (c), we show the nearest-neighbor level spacing distribution, $P(s)$, of the mixed state for a system size $N=2^{10}$, for small (red-squares), intermediate (green-circles), and large times (blue-triangles): $Nt = 0.01$, $Nt=1$, and $Nt = 10$, respectively.
 The black curves correspond to the Wigner-Dyson surmise of equation~(\ref{eq:WD}) for the GOE (continuous) and the GUE (dashed) cases.
 As it is observed, for small and large times these statistics are in agreement with the Wigner surmise for the GOE and GUE cases, respectively.
 This is in accordance with the behavior observed in panel (b) of the same figure.
 Furthermore, for intermediate times the distribution is neither GOE nor GUE, but a distribution in between both statistics.
 Also, let us notice that for small level spacings, $s$, the degree of level repulsion increases smoothly from linear to quadratic, or from GOE to GUE, as the system evolves in time without the presence of any magnetic field, as usually happens in Hamiltonian systems in RMT.
 In the inset of the same panel, this transition in a log-log plot is shown.

-In panel (d) of the same figure, we display the long-range correlations of the spectra, characterized by the level number variance [see equation~(\ref{eq:LNV})], for the three mentioned times.
+In figure~\ref{fig:RMTfig} (d), we display the long-range correlations of the spectra, characterized by the level number variance [see equation~(\ref{eq:LNV})], for the three mentioned times.
 Again, the transition from GOE to GUE is clearly observed.